Triptychs by Francis Bacon: The Black Triptychs

 A number of characteristics bind the "Black triptychs" together.
 The form of a monochromatically rendered doorway features centrally in all, and each is framed by flat and shallow walls.
 In each, Dyer is stalked by a broad shadow; which takes the form of pools of blood or flesh in the first and third panels, and the wings of the angel of death in the second and first.
 In its display caption for the Triptych–August 1972 the Tate gallery wrote, "What death has not already consumed seeps incontinently out of the figures as their shadows."

 Bacon's work from the 1970s has been described by the art critic Hugh Davies as the "frenzied momentum of a struggle against death".
-He admitted during a 1974 interview that he thought the most difficult aspect of aging was "losing your friends".
+He admitted during a 1974 interview that he thought the most difficult aspect of ageing was "losing your friends".
 This was a bleak period in his life, and though he was to live for another seventeen years, he felt that his life was almost over, "and all the people I've loved are dead".
 His concern is reflected in the darkened flesh and background tones of these three triptychs.